Chik Tormenta: Lucha Libre AAA Worldwide (2018–2026)

-WWE (2025)
+In 2025, American promotion WWE acquired AAA.
 Tormenta made her WWE debut on May 25, 2025 at NXT Battleground, where Dalys and herself were seated at ringside during the NXT Women's Championship match between reigning champion Stephanie Vaquer and Jordynne Grace as part of the partnership between NXT and AAA after WWE had acquired AAA in April 2025.
-At Worlds Collide on June 7, Tormenta teamed with Dalys in a tag team match where they lost to Vaquer and Lola Vice.
+At the WWE and AAA event Worlds Collide on June 7, Tormenta teamed with Dalys in a tag team match where they lost to Vaquer and Lola Vice.
+In July 2026, Tormenta announced her exit from AAA and WWE.